General Eligibility Requirements

 - To receive aid, you must be enrolled in an approved program of study leading to an associate degree, certificate, or transfer to a four-year college.
 You are encouraged to follow an Educational Plan and to enroll only in classes towards your stated educational goals.

-- You must meet and maintain satisfactory academic progress.
+- You must meet and maintain Satisfactory Academic Progress (SAP).
 Please refer to the Satisfactory Academic Progress Policy.

 - You must not be in default on any Federal Education Loan (Perkins, Stafford, PLUS, Direct), or any other Federal loan at any college or institution.